 Step 5: After recording what you want, hit the stop button and the video will be automatically saved as MP4 format in the selected path which you can change in settings.

 Record Mac screen in HD quality at up to 60 frames per second.
 Also, equipped with hardware acceleration technology, the recorder can record games and other CPU intensive tasks without lag.

 Record sound.
-The clicking of microphone icon enables you to record the system sound therefore making your video more vivid and attracting.
+Enables you to record the system sound, therefore, making your video more vivid and attracting.

 Snapshot when recording screen: During the screen recording, the clicking of camera icon on the floating bar enables you to capture the current frame of your video.

 Record mouse action.
 You can choose to enable special effect for mouse cursor in your recording so that your audiences can better follow your actions.

 Count It is a very good alternative for Fraps FPS counter.
 The app collects framerate stats of the chosen app over time, displays them on a graph, and helps you figure out what tweaks of your system or apps may drag its performance down or boost it.